Islam in Turkey: Seljuks and initial history

-Ottoman Caliphate
+Ottoman Empire

-Beginning in the twelfth century, new waves of Turkic migrants many of whom belonged to Sufi orders, some of which later incorporated heterodox beliefs.
-One Sufi order that appealed to Turks on Anatolia after 1300 was the Safaviyya, an order that was originally Sunni and non-political but later became both Shi'a and politically based in northwest Iran.
-During the fourteenth and fifteenth centuries, the Safavid and similar orders such as the Bektaşi became rivals of the Ottomans—who were orthodox Sunni Muslims—for political control of eastern Anatolia.
+Beginning in the 12th century, new waves of Turkic migrants arrived, many of whom belonging to Sufi orders.
+Some of these migrants later went on to incorporate heterodox beliefs.
+One Sufi order that appealed to Turks in Anatolia was the Safaviyya, an order that was originally Sunni and non-political, but later became both Shi'a and politically based in northwest Iran.
+During the 14th and 15th centuries, the Safavid and similar orders such as the Bektaşi became rivals of the Ottomans—who were orthodox Sunni Muslims—for political control of eastern Anatolia.
 Although the Bektaşi order became accepted as a sect of orthodox Sunni Muslims, they did not abandon their heterodox beliefs.
-In contrast, the Safavids eventually conquered Iran, shed their heterodox religious beliefs, and became proponents of orthodox Twelver Shi'a Islam.
+In contrast, the Safavids eventually conquered Iran, spread their beliefs, and became proponents of orthodox Twelver Shi'a Islam.

 The conquest of the Byzantine capital of Constantinople (modern day Istanbul) in 1453 enabled the Ottomans to consolidate their empire in Anatolia and Thrace.
-The Ottomans later revived the title of caliph during the reign of Sultan Selim.
-Despite the absence of a formal institutional structure, Sunni religious functionaries played an important political role.
-Justice was dispensed by religious courts; in theory, the codified system of şeriat regulated all aspects of life, at least for the Muslim subjects of the empire.
-The head of the judiciary ranked directly below the sultan and was second in power only to the grand vizier.
-Early in the Ottoman period, the office of grand mufti of Istanbul evolved into that of Şeyhülislam (shaykh, or "leader of Islam"), which had ultimate jurisdiction over all the courts in the empire and consequently exercised authority over the interpretation and application of şeriat.
+The Ottomans later revived the title of caliph during the reign of Selim I. Despite the absence of a formal institutional structure, Sunni religious functionaries continued to play an important political role.
+In theory, the codified system of sharia regulated all aspects of everyday life, at least for Muslim subjects of the empire.
+The head of the judiciary ranked directly below the sultan, and was second in power only to the grand vizier.
+Early in the Ottoman period, the office of grand mufti of Istanbul evolved into that of Şeyhülislam (shaykh, or "leader of Islam"), which had ultimate jurisdiction over all the courts in the empire and consequently exercised authority over the interpretation and application of sharia.
 Legal opinions pronounced by the Şeyhülislam were considered definitive interpretations.

-Secularization era
+Republic of Turkey

+One-party period

-The secularization of Turkey started in the society during the last years of the Ottoman Empire and it was the most prominent and most controversial feature of Atatürk's reforms.
-Under his leadership, the caliphate—the supreme politico-religious office of Sunni Islam, and symbol of the sultan's claim to world leadership of all Muslims—was abolished.
-The secular power of the religious authorities and functionaries was reduced and eventually eliminated.
-The religious foundations were nationalized, and religious education was restricted and for a time prohibited.
-The influential and popular mystical orders of the dervish brotherhoods (Tariqa) also were suppressed.
+The secularization of Turkey started during the last years of the Ottoman Empire and was a prominent feature of Atatürk's reforms.
+Secularism (or laiklik) became one of the "Six Arrows" of Atatürk's program for remaking Turkey.
+Under his leadership, in 1922, the caliphate was abolished, and the secular power of religious authorities and functionaries was reduced and eventually eliminated.
+Religious foundations were nationalized.
+The influential and popular orders of the dervish brotherhoods (Tariqa) were also suppressed.

-Republic period: 1923–present

-The withdrawal of Turkey, heir to the Ottoman Empire, as the presumptive leader of the world Muslim community was symbolic of the change in the government's relationship to Islam.
-Indeed, secularism (or laiklik) became one of the "Kemalist ideology" of Mustafa Kemal Atatürk's anti-clerical program for remaking Turkey.
-Whereas Islam had formed the identity of Muslims within the Ottoman Empire, secularism was seen as molding the new Turkish nation and its citizens.